Chapter Nine: Throughput

 “There,” Theo said.
 “That’s the actual route.”

 Aisha locked onto it.
-Mateo followed, commitment stripping away the analysis.
+Mateo followed without visible hesitation, which from Mateo was a speech.
 Ethan transformed his output into short controlled bursts.
-Beta pressed forward.

 For a moment the teams were level.